ebbaolss/3PE-Benefit-Estimation-Tool-master-public/README.md

 # Benefit Estimation and Goal Management

+This final product is an continuance and futher development of a previous master-theisis project of Simon Lyngar and Martin Storvoll.
+Now with added 3-point estimation to Benefit/Cost Estimation.

 This project contains a Forge app written in Typescript.
 It is a project bringing Benefit/Cost to Jira.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.